MC-Linker/MC-Linker/PRIVACY.md

 # OPTING OUT
 How to opt out of having this data collected:
 <br>**Server owners/admins:**<br>
-To opt out of having any commands logged from your server, kick MC Linker from your Discord server.
+To opt out of having any commands logged from your server, kick Minecraft SMP Bot from your Discord server.
 <br>**Server members:**<br>
 To opt out of having your commands logged from a server using our bot, leave the Discord server.